bethjmdev/techprep/README.md

   </div>

   <div>
     <p>Thank you for visiting my repository.
 I invite you to explore the wealth of knowledge and insights I've compiled here.
-If you have any questions, suggestions, or opportunities, please feel free to connect with me on social media or via email: [Your Email Address].
+If you have any questions, suggestions, or opportunities, please feel free to connect with me on social media or via email: bethjmdev@gmail.com.
 Together, let's embark on this transformative journey towards becoming proficient software engineers.</p>
   </div>